Jack12138666/is310-coding-assignments/init_is310/README.md

 ## Digital Objects & Representations
 Example: player avatar, game maps
-- Why it counts as a digital object: player avatar: A player avatar is a digital representation of the player in the game world.
+Why it counts as a digital object: player avatar: A player avatar is a digital representation of the player in the game world.
--It represents the player’s identity, actions, and presence within the virtual environment.
+  It represents the player’s identity, actions, and presence within the virtual environment.
   Game maps:Game maps are digital representations of physical or imaginary spaces.
--They translate geography, architecture, and spatial design into navigable digital environments that players can explore and interact with.
+They translate geography, architecture, and spatial design into navigable digital environments that players can explore and interact with.
 ---